ttuegel/haskell-love-2021/README.md

         T _ -> ()
 ```

-Unlike `BangPatterns`, this is not equivalent to `seq`.
+There is no way to lazily bind a strict field, except to bind the entire
-In particular, there is no way to lazily bind a strict field, except binding the entire constructor with an irrefutable pattern:
+constructor with an irrefutable pattern:

 ``` {.haskell .lazy}
 example_emjP =